usds/justice40-tool/INSTALLATION.md

 ## Install Homebrew (MacOS only)

 Homebrew is an easy way to manage software downloads on MacOS.
-You don't *have* to use it, but we recommend it.
+You don't _have_ to use it, but we recommend it.

 1. First, open your terminal and run `brew -v` to determine whether you have Homebrew installed.
-If you get a resopnse that looks something like `Homebrew 3.1.9`, you've already got it!
+If you get a response that looks something like `Homebrew 3.1.9`, you've already got it!
 If you get nothing back, or an error, continue.
-2. Open the terminal and copy / paste this command and hit RETURN.
+2. Open the terminal and copy/paste this command and hit RETURN.
 Go through the prompts (you will need to grant `sudo` access).

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`

 2. Validate installation by typing `brew -v` in the terminal and ensure a version number is shown.

 You should regularly run `brew update` and `brew doctor` to make sure your packages are up to date and in good condition.

+### Install Node using NVM

+This will work for both MacOS and Win10.
+Follow instructions on this [link](https://medium.com/@nodesource/installing-node-js-tutorial-using-nvm-5c6ff5925dd8).
+Be sure to read through the whole doc to find the sections within each step relevant to you (e.g. if you're using Homebrew, when you get to Step 2 look for the section, "Install NVM with Homebrew").

+If you install NVM using Homebrew, make sure to read the output in terminal after you run `brew install nvm`.
+You will need to add a few lines to your ~/.bash_profile and perhaps complete a couple other tasks.

+Once you install NVM, don't forget to install Node!
+This is included in the linked tutorial above.

+After you've downloaded the nvm and the latest node (using the above steps) also install node version 14 by:

+`brew install node@14`

+You should then be able to switch to that version of node by:

+`nvm use 14`

+To validate you are using node 14, type:

+`node -v`

+This should return *Now using node 14.x.x (npm v6.x.x)*

 ## IDE set up (Optional)
 While any IDE can be used, we're outlining how to set up VS Code